remace/OC-P5-PurBeurre/README.md

 * get OpenFoodFacts database
 * Search ingredients in personnal database database, by category
 * display some details about a particular product
-* search for substitutes for a given product.
+* search for substitutes for a given product (find in the same category products with a better nutriscore)
 * save a list of favourite products in personnal database
 * user interface with kivy
 * database must be on a mysql database